moaaztaha/ud120-final_project/README.md

 - [x] use imputation if possible instead of zeros (nothing changed)
 - [x] try other classifiers (less accurate results
 - [ ] use a multi-stage operations
+- [ ] put the final version of the project